GIScience/ors-map-client/README.md

 - `assets` - where the images and icon sare stored
 - `common` - available mixins, http client, main menu, Vue with Vuetify and theme
-- `crud` - custom CRUD solution to interact with data repository
 - `directives` - custom directives
 - `filters` - custom filters
 - `fragments` - all app fragments used by pages